petergridge/Irrigation-V5/readme_new.md

 - When the Adjustment sensor is defined the volume to be delivered will be adjusted by thefactor provided

 ### Adjustment Sensor
 It is expected that the senor will provide a multiplying factor to change the defined watering time.
-If there has been rain or rain is expected you could reduce the watering requirement or if a hot spell is expected you can increase the watering requirement.
+If there has been rain or rain is expected. you could reduce the watering requirement or if a hot spell is expected you can increase the watering requirement.

 💡check out this component [OpenWeatherMap History](https://github.com/petergridge/openweathermaphistory)

 ### Rain Sensor
 This expects a true/false binary input.
-If the value is True the zone will be suspended and the zone status indication updated.
+If the value is True, the zone will be suspended and the zone status indication updated.
 Watering will continue if the rain sensor is activated once watering commences.

 ### Water Source
 This expects a true/false binary input.
 Used to monitor a well status and prevent watering if the water drops below a certain level.
 Watering will be stopped if this sensor is activated.